 While at GOSH, you and your child will be asked to wear a mask during your visit.
 This is in line with the latest guidance and will help us protect all patients, families and staff, especially those at increased risk because of COVID-19..

 We know some children won’t be able to wear a mask, for example if they’re very young.
 It’s very important that you put on and dispose of your mask properly.
 You’ll be given guidance on how to do this when you visit the hospital, but if you’re unsure or have any questions, please speak to a member of the clinical team.

 Q: What about testing?

 Staff who start to show symptoms while they are at work will immediately remove themselves from clinical areas for the safety of their patients.
-They will then be tested, before leaving the hospital in the safest way possible.

 Q. How do I get my child’s medicines?